-In Year 1 you will be charged a tuition fee which in 2017/18 will be £9,250.
-In 2016/17 GEM students were responsible for paying the first £3,465 of the tuition fee to the University themselves.
+In Year 1 you will be charged a tuition fee which in 2023/24 will be £9,250.
+You are responsible for paying the first £3,465 of the tuition fee to the University yourself.
 Eligible students can then apply for a tuition fee loan of up to £5,785 from Student Finance England (SFE) for the remainder of the fee.
 This loan is not means tested.

 Apply on-line for both the Tuition Fee Loan and the Loan for Living Costs at www.gov.uk/studentfinance .

 There is no longer a grant towards living costs, but depending on your circumstances you may be eligible for supplementary grants e.g. Adult Dependants Grant; Childcare Grant, from SFE.

 In years two to four you apply to NHS Bursaries who pay the first £3,715 towards the University tuition fee.
 For the remaining amount £5,535 you will be able to apply to Student Finance England for a tuition fee loan.

 In 2022/23 - to help with living costs you may receive a non means tested Grant of £1,000, plus a means tested Bursary from the NHS.
 The maximum bursary for a 30 week academic year is £2,643 .
 A further £84 per week is available for any week above the 30.
 (A lower rate bursary is offered if you live with your parents during term time.)